ThinkIQ-Labs/SMIP-Advanced-Topics/README.md

 # DevCon-SMIP: 12 chapters on how to hack the SMIP

-Over the years the list of topics to cover when it comes to developing on the SMIP has grown to practically fill a full semester course.
-This is sequence of topics that will guide the reader from taking first steps to mastering complex analyticical and vizualisation challenges.
+Over the years the list of topics to cover when it comes to developing on the SMIP has grown to fill a full semester course.
+This is a sequence of topics that is carefully compiled to guide the reader from taking first steps to mastering complex analyticical and vizualisation challenges.

+Among the many challenges in digital transformation are islands of knowledge and subject matter expertise.
+Folks with deep manufacturing knowledge might find certain key concepts of data capture and processing too technical.
+Specialists equiped with machine learning experience are likely to be opinionated about anything that doesn't come in very particular flavors such as Python or R.

+Working with the SMIP for many years we understand that to fully leverage the raw power of the platform it takes a bit of all these: manufacturing curiosity, analytical skills, web development chops, basic understanding of PLC's, industry protocols and networking.
+It is expected to learn new tricks and master new techniques on a daily basis.
+Tools and skills to put this all together likely include most the following to a certain extend: PHP, Python, SQL, js, .NET, GraphQL, Vue.js, jwt, ...

 ## Part I: Browser Scripts with GraphQL and Vue.js